top of page

 FEATURED PAPERS

-by Sheryl E. Diokno, Rovinna Janel C. Tayo, Lew Andrew Tria, and Paul Rodgers.
+by Marissa Francisco Munar, Sheryl Espiritu Diokno, Rovinna Janel Cruzate-Tayo, Lew Andrew Tria

-by Meljean-Kate L. Tagao, Rovinna Janel C. Tayo, and Lew Andrew Tria
+by Meljean-Kate Tagao, Sheryl Diokno, Rovinna Janel Tayo, Frederick Samonte, Lew Andrew Tria

 ALL PUBLICATIONS